India emerges as land of opportunity, invites US firms to invest: PM Modi

 - We have cleared path breaking reforms in the space sector.
 Come to India and invest

 - India invites you to invest in defence & space.
-We're raising the FDI cap for investment in defense sector to 74%.
+We're raising the FDI cap for investment in defense sector to 74 per cent.
 India has established 2 defence corridors to encourage production of defence equipment & platforms

 - India invites you to invest in energy.
 As India evolves into a gas-based economy, there will be big investment opportunities for US companies.
 There are also big opportunities in the clean energy sector